dafny-lang/dafny/docs/DafnyRef/UserGuide.md

-structural equality obtained by overriding `equals` and `hashCode` in Java, `Equals` and `GetHashCode` in C#, or `__eq__` and `__hash__` in Python — then a compiled program can behave in ways the verifier proved impossible: two objects that were proved unequal may compare equal at run time, and a `set` containing them may turn out to have fewer elements than was verified.
+structural equality obtained by overriding `equals` and `hashCode` in Java, `Equals` and `GetHashCode` in C#, or `__eq__` and `__hash__` in Python — then a compiled program can behave in ways the verifier proved impossible: two objects that were proved unequal may compare equal at run time, a `set` containing them may turn out to have fewer elements than was verified, and, where the collections of the target language are organized by hash value, an object whose hash depends on mutable state may no longer be found once it is mutated, so that a verified `x in s` is false at run time.
+The last of these needs only the hash to be overridden, with equality left as object identity.
 Dafny does not currently detect this situation, so it is the user's responsibility to avoid it;
 the target-specific behavior is described in the integration guide for each language.
 Some backends let an extern override the equality used by the runtime collections, but doing so on a reference type reintroduces exactly this